Continuing Education Activity

 The brain arrest neurological outcome scale (BrANOS) was formulated using retrospective data that incorporates radiologic findings into prognosis in addition to the Glasgow Coma Scale and duration of cardiac arrest.
 Combining these data, the prognosis of severe neurologic disability and mortality was estimated up to 90% accuracy.
 However, these data did not include patients who underwent therapeutic hypothermia, and therefore, this scale has not yet been fully validated and is not recommended for routine use.

 The complications of anoxic encephalopathy most commonly present as seizures, myoclonus, or permanent disability.
-Other complications may be due to the inability to effectively treat, such as difficulty maintaining temperature management or therapeutic hypothermia, or iatrogenic, such as rapid rewarming, infusion of excessive crystalloid causing metabolic abnormalities, or edema.
+Other complications may be due to the inability to treat effectively, such as difficulty maintaining temperature management or therapeutic hypothermia, or iatrogenic, such as rapid rewarming, infusion of excessive crystalloid causing metabolic abnormalities, or edema.

 Therapeutic hypothermia is known to cause changes in coagulation and hemostasis; therefore, there is a risk of bleeding due to not only decreased platelet function but also decrease coagulation factor activity.
 Rarely does this cause significant bleeding to alter hemodynamics; however, if present therapeutic hypothermia should be abandoned in favor of temperature management.
 Therapeutic hypothermia has also been shown to cause bradycardia.
 However, this is often transient and is often acceptable with normal blood pressure.
 Drug metabolism is also impacted by therapeutic hypothermia, and this may delay the metabolism of drugs that could cause physical exam changes.